Well, the past two weeks sure have shown us how FAST things can change, huh?

-Including two life lessons we learned from a period of being stuck just last month.
-And how they can be directly applied right now to anyone living any type of lifestyle during the Coronavirus pandemic.
+Including two life lessons we learned from a period of being stuck just last month in February 2020.
+And how they can be directly applied right now to anyone living any type of lifestyle after February 2020.

 2020 RV Life So Far!
 (January – March)